 How do you use it?

-Add 1 tablespoon of vinegar to 16 oz of water or drink it straight, as a shot (followed by a cup of water), before each meal (2 times per day) to see detoxing and weight loss benefit.
-You can also sip it over the course of the day.
-Raw, organic, unfiltered and unpasturized apple cider is what you want to use.
-I suggest the Braggs brand of apple cider vinegar.
+Add 1 tablespoon of apple cider vinegar to 16 oz of water or drink it straight, as a shot (followed by a cup of water), before each meal (2 times per day).
+Start with 1 teaspoon in 16 oz of water for a few days to see if you have an adverse reaction.
+Raw, organic, unfiltered and unpasturized apple cider vinegar is what you want to use.
+I suggest the Braggs brand.
+Also, do not drink daily for more than 2 months straight.

-Apple cider vinegar can be very harsh on the teeth and throat, so you want to dilute it with water and start with 1-2 teaspoons to begin that’s ok too.
+Apple cider vinegar can be very harsh on the teeth and throat, so you want to dilute it with lemon water or just use 1-2 teaspoons, that’s ok too.
 Use a straw to avoid contact with teeth.
-Brush your teeth 30 min or so later.
-Online, you will hear that most people do 1-2 teaspoons or 1-2 tablespoons, but it’s up to you.
+Brush your teeth 30 min or so later (not right after drinking).
+Online, you will hear that most people do 1-2 teaspoons or 1-2 tablespoons, but it’s up to you and your needs.
 I suggest that you do your own research and see what works for you.
-When in doubt, start off with a small amount (1 tsp in 16oz of water).
+If you’ve ever had a bad reaction to vinegar of any kind, then don’t use ACV.

-Apple Cider should be treated like a nutritional supplement, like taking vitamins or fiber.
-This is not a weight loss quick fix.
+Apple Cider should be treated like a nutritional supplement, similar to taking vitamins or fiber.
+This is not a weight loss quick fix or cure.
 It’s not a sure thing and drinking apple cider vinegar alone will not cause you to lose weight.
+You still need to eat right and embrace regular exercise if you’re looking to achieve weight loss or greater wellness, but apple cider vinegar can be a tool.
 I’ve heard from people who said that apple vinegar didn’t agree with them and their stomach was upset.
-You still need to eat right and embrace regular exercise.
+There are medical conditions for which drinking vinegar is an absolute no no, so be aware that this is not for everyone.

-Side note: It makes a great hair rinse for those of you who have natural hair.
-I’ve used it on my locs (shampoo, rinse, conditioner).
+Side note: ACV diluted with water makes a great hair rinse for those of you who have natural hair.
+I’ve used it on my locs (shampoo, ACV rinse, conditioner).